FairUnipd/EMATA/README.md

 ## OUTPUTS ##

 IDIF curve is stored in a MATLAB struct, which is named after the extraction site of choice, and contains the final curve and time-grid together.
-After running Patlak’s Graphical Analysis, the original voxel-wise map and the map of the corresponding precisions (coefficients of variation, CVs, of parameter estimates) are stored in NIfTI files, together with a smoothed voxel-wise K<sub>i</sub> map (Gaussian filter, variance σ = ½ of the image voxel size).
+After running Patlak’s Graphical Analysis, the resulting voxel-wise map and the map of the corresponding precisions (coefficients of variation, CVs, of parameter estimates) are stored in NIfTI files, together with a smoothed voxel-wise K<sub>i</sub> map (Gaussian filter, variance σ = ½ of the image voxel size).
 All intermediate steps of the extraction algorithm are stored and can be used for quality check purposes.
 These are represented by:
 * the parameters used for motion correction and the resulting motion-corrected images, provided as a .txt file and NIfTI images, respectively.
 * pseudo-angiographies and masks for carotid or siphons segmentation provided as NIfTI images.